ryansolid/component-register/README.md

 [component-register-extensions](https://github.com/ryansolid/component-register-extensions) includes some other examples of simple mixins.

+## Examples

+* [component-register-ko](https://github.com/ryansolid/component-register-ko) The project where I started experimenting with generalizing webcomponents.
+It has a lot of extras but is good example of a template based rendering library.
+*[component-register-react](https://github.com/ryansolid/component-register-react) This is very light implementation to demonstrate using React Components as is as Custom Elements.

 ## Status

 This library over time has been made smaller as the polyfills have been removed.
 0.4.0 breaks out a much simpler API.
 However, still playing catch up on Documentation and Tests.